murdockma/murdockma/README.md

 ![image](git_header.png)

-#### I'm Michael, a student at CU Boulder ⇾

 <!-- **murdockma/murdockma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 <!-- Here are some ideas to get you started: -->

-- 🔭 I’m currently working on a platform for housing a merged media space
-- 🌱 Some things I'm learning are Kotlin and Ruby
+🔭 I’m currently working on a platform for housing a merged media space 🌱 Some things I'm learning are Kotlin and Ruby
-- 👯 I’m looking to collaborate on visualizations and exploratory analysis
-- 📫 How to reach me: murdock.mich@gmail.com
+👯 I’m looking to collaborate on visualizations and exploratory analysis 📫 How to reach me: murdock.mich@gmail.com
 <!-- - ⚡ Fun fact: ... -->